11ty/11ty-website/docs/pagination.md

 ## Paging an Object

+{% addedin "0.4.0" %}

-_Added in Eleventy v0.4.0_ All of the examples thus far have paged Array data.
+All of the examples thus far have paged Array data.
 Eleventy does allow paging objects too.
 Objects are resolved to pagination arrays using either the `Object.keys` or `Object.values` JavaScript functions.
 Consider the following Nunjucks template:

 {% raw %}
 ```markdown